War Against Terrorism

 Gar was buried with full military honors at the West Point Cemetery in 1993.
 At his request he was buried in “Professor’s Row” rather than with the other general officers.
 In a personal reminiscence to this author, West Point Superintendent, Lt.
 General Howard D. Graves, who had been a student under General Davidson, related a story of Gar’s last days, which highlights his character and caring.
 On visiting the Point, Davidson had noticed a statue of General MacArthur whose base bore the legend “There is no substitute for victory.”
 Gar had called Graves to express displeasure over the quote on two grounds.
 First that it expressed a sentiment that was alien to the quality of sportsmanlike conduct he had always encouraged at West Point and second, that it was a quote taken out of context.
 Just a few weeks before Gar’s death, General Graves had been able to advise him that the pedestal had been re-engraved to show the full quote: “In war, there is no substitute for victory.”

 On May 21, 2008, in ceremonies at the U. S. Chamber of Commerce’s Hall of Flags in Washington DC, it was announced to a large gathering attended by numerous current and retired military leaders, that the U. S. Military Academy was instituting an Oral History Center at West Point in honor of General Davidson to collect first hand accounts of past and future military experience.

 Gar Davidson was a class act and an example of what the Omega ideal means.

 Omegamen in the Vietnam Conflict

-While the fraternity has no clear idea of the number of its members who served during the Viet Nam Conflict, it does know the names of eleven brothers who gave their lives in service:
+While the fraternity has no clear idea of the number of its members who served during the Viet Nam Conflict, it does know the names of twelve brothers who gave their lives in service:

 Colonel Paul Oswald Meder, Alpha Mu ’48